-Arts for social justice, encompasses a wide range of visual and performing art that aim to raise critical consciousness, build community, and motivate individuals to promote social change.
+Arts in Social Justice encompasses a wide range of visual and performing art that aims to raise critical consciousness, build community, and motivate individuals to promote social change.

 Art is used as a means to record history, shape culture, cultivate imagination, and harness individual and social transformation.
-Art can generate awareness, and also be a catalyst to engage community members to take action around a social issue.
-Social justice art, consequently allows people to develop agency to interrupt and alter oppressive systemic patterns or individual behaviors.
+It can generate awareness, and be a catalyst to engage community members to take action around any social issue.
+Social justice art consequently allows people to develop agency to interrupt and alter oppressive systemic patterns or individual behaviors.

 The process by which people create and engage with art equips them with analytic tools to understand and challenge social injustices through social justice education (teaching for social justice), community building, and social activism/social movements.

-Visual and performing social justice art includes: drawing, painting, sculpture, murals, graffiti, film, theater, music, dance, spoken word, etc. Examples of social justice art ranges from Woody Guthrie who was well known to perform with a sticker on his guitar that read “This Machine Kills Fascists,” to documentary filmmaker Michael Moore, street artist Banksy, author Harper Lee famous for her novel on race: “To Kill a Mockingbird,” and Beyonce who helped to take feminism mainstream.
+Visual and performing social justice art includes: drawing, painting, sculpture, murals, graffiti, film, theater, music, dance, spoken word, etc. Examples of social justice art ranges from Woody Guthrie, who was well known for performing with a sticker on his guitar that read “This Machine Kills Fascists,” to documentary filmmaker Michael Moore, street artist Banksy, author Harper Lee, famous for her novel on race: “To Kill a Mockingbird,” all the way to Beyoncé, who helped to take Feminism mainstream.

-Arts in Social Justice is a one day symposium exploring social justice artists – and looking to the past history and the future.
+Arts in Social Justice is a one-day symposium exploring social justice artists, and observing history as well the future.

 Meet the Speakers: